Thanking me or donating

 changed, or are things I started to appreciate since then.

-After school, I worked on Android dev at the company of a good friends father, writing a small app, to bridge the time until university and to earn some money.
+After school, I worked on Android dev at the company belonging to the father of a good friends, writing a small app, to bridge the time until university and to earn some money.
 Around the same time I also got my drivers license and stuff like that sorted out, to get ready to start this new chapter of life.

 Coming back, I was looking for work on the side again, took the first offer I got.
 It was a small game company, or so they told me.
 The project I was actually assigned to then wasn't very much related to gaming, it was a blockchain backed payment system for paying for services and content around porn and sex work.
 While I don't have a problem with porn or sex work, the buzzword bell in my pocket rang pretty loudly on that blockchain bit.
 After a few months and some incidents, I was considering looking for a new job, when just in time, I was contacted by someone looking to hire me.
 It was Famedly, the company I've been working for for over a year now, still quite happy, doing matrix stuff again, doing FOSS stuff at work again, this time not only ops, but split between ops and development.